...

 • Keep records for permit applications

-3. Consider Future Needs
+3. Consider Future Needs.

 • Plan for potential additions

-• Leave room for outdoor living spaces
+• Leave room for outdoor living spaces such as balconies or patios.

 Conclusion

-In conclusion, lot coverage is an important factor in property development, and using a lot coverage calculator can make the process easier and help you follow the rules.
+Lot coverage is an important factor in property development, and using a lot coverage calculator can make the process easier and help you follow the rules.

 By understanding how to calculate lot coverage, using the calculator for precise measurements, considering zoning laws, and seeking advice for complex projects, you can plan your property effectively.